 AccessAbility Services (AAS) was established to facilitate equal access for students with disabilities to all programs and activities at Western Connecticut State University (WCSU).
 The efforts of AAS are part of WCSU’s overall commitment to diversity.

 AccessAbility Services coordinates and provides accommodations and support services to over 400 undergraduate and graduate students with documented disabilities.
 AAS seeks to accommodate students with documented disabilities to allow them equal access to their education.
-Accommodations are designed to level the playing field for students with disabilities, while maintaining the integrity and standards of each academic program.
+Accommodations are designed to level the playing field for students with disabilities while maintaining the integrity and standards of each academic program.
 WCSU appreciates that everyone is unique; therefore each student who requests accommodations from AccessAbility Services is considered on a case-by-case basis.
 Our goal is to provide reasonable accommodations and services while supporting each student in developing the skills necessary to be an independent learner.
-Under the umbrella of Student Affairs, AccessAbility Services collaborates with all departments within the university to ensure that students with disabilities have equal access to university programs.
+Under the umbrella of Enrollment Management and Student Affairs, AccessAbility Services collaborates with all departments within the university to ensure that students with disabilities have equal access to university programs.
 AccessAbility Services engages in proactive institutional planning to ensure that the university is meeting the diverse needs of the student body.

-Barriers between individuals with disabilities and the campus environment in accessing courses, programs, services, jobs, activities or facilities without accommodations;
+Barriers between individuals with disabilities and the campus environment in accessing courses, programs, services, jobs, activities, or facilities without accommodations;

-Requested modifications, accommodations, and auxiliary aids;
+- Requested modifications, accommodations, and auxiliary aids;

-Whether the proposed accommodations would fundamentally alter the nature of the course, program, service, job, activity, or facility;
+- Whether the proposed accommodations would fundamentally alter the nature of the course, program, service, job, activity, or facility;

-Whether an academic requirement is essential to the instruction or to any directly related licensing requirement;
+- Whether an academic requirement is essential to the instruction or to any directly related licensing requirement;

-Whether effective alternatives exist that would allow the individual with a disability to participate without lowering essential requirements or fundamentally altering the nature of the program.
+- Whether effective alternatives exist that would allow the individual with a disability to participate without lowering essential requirements or fundamentally altering the nature of the program.